 Putting A Dog To Sleep

-This is my personal slant on a difficult subject.
-One that comes up quite regularly in many doggy forums.
+This is my personal slant on a difficult subject that comes up quite regularly in many doggy forums.

 Palliative Care For Dogs